Course Approval for Hollins Students

-For affiliated programs (Arcadia College for Global Studies, Kansai Gaidai, Spanish Studies Abroad, U. of Limerick, Queen Mary U of London, London South Bank, American Business School in Paris, Institut Catholique de Paris, School for Field Studies, U. of Ghana, Ludwigsburg U. of Education, ICCS), complete Steps 1-3 before leaving campus for study abroad.
+For affiliated programs (Arcadia College for Global Studies, Kansai Gaidai, Spanish Studies Abroad, U. of Limerick, Queen Mary U of London, London South Bank, Institut Catholique, American Business School, School for Field Studies, U. of Ghana, Ludwigsburg U. of Education, ICCS), complete Steps 1-3 before leaving campus for study abroad.
 Complete Step 4 as soon as possible after your course schedule has been finalized overseas.

 There is no guarantee that new courses will be approved.
 Getting courses approved in advance and notifying us as soon as possible of any changes in your course selections will help avoid unpleasant surprises when you return to campus.

 a.
 Enter the appropriate information in section A of the form.
 Include all requested information.

 b.
 In Section B, list your tentative course choices in the first three columns (these should match those you put on your program application).

 c.
 In the fourth column—Major, Minor, Perspective, Free Elective—you must indicate how you want the course to count toward your graduation requirements.
 If you want it to fulfill a general education perspective, indicate which perspective you are seeking.

 d.
 In the fifth and sixth columns, check either Pre-Approved or Pending Approval, as follows:

 PRE-APPROVED: Courses which have already been approved by the Hollins faculty for credit appear in the registrar’s spreadsheet of approved courses, which can be found by clicking on the Registrar’s Office link on the Academics tab of My.Hollins.edu, and in the approved courses binders in the Office of International Programs .
 If a course you wish to take has already been approved for the type of credit you want (major, minor, perspective, free elective), enter a check in the Pre-Approved column.
 No further paperwork is required.